Gluten free Chocolate Tart with Graham Cracker Crust is a simple yet impressive dessert that's dairy free too! Perfect for entertaining.

-Which is why this Mama’s going to kick her feet up and enjoy a slice or seven of Chocolate Tart with Graham Cracker-Almond Crust this Mother’s Day – who’s with me?!
+Which is why this Mama’s going to kick her feet up and enjoy a slice or seven of Chocolate Tart with Graham Cracker Crust this Mother’s Day – who’s with me?!

 This chocolate tart takes like, 15 minutes of active cooking time total, and is make ahead so you can prepare the day before your occasion (nudge, nudge – Mother’s Day!) then serve after lunch or dinner and look like a total rock star.

-Add the processed almonds to a mixing bowl with 1 cup gluten-free graham cracker crumbs (I made my own using Kinnikinnick graham crackers,) and 2 Tablespoons sugar then mix to combine.
-Drizzle in 1/4 cup melted butter or vegan butter like Earth Balance then mix to combine.
+Add the processed almonds to a mixing bowl with gluten-free graham cracker crumbs (I made my own using Kinnikinnick graham crackers,) and sugar then mix to combine.
+Drizzle in melted butter or vegan butter then mix to combine.

 Pour the mixture into a 9″ pie pan or tart pan them press firmly and evenly into the bottom and slightly up the sides.
 Prick the bottom with a fork all over then bake at 350 degrees for 8-10 minutes, or until the crust is golden brown.
 Set aside to cool.

 Next stop – chocolate filling!
-To a mixing bowl add 3 egg yolks, 1/4 cup sugar, 1 Tablespoon + 1/2 teaspoon cornstarch, and 2 teaspoons unsweetened cocoa powder then whisk to combine.
+To a mixing bowl add egg yolks, sugar, cornstarch, and unsweetened cocoa powder then whisk to combine.

-Last step is to strain the filling through a fine mesh sieve set atop a bowl containing 3oz dark chocolate chips, 1-1/2oz semi-sweet chocolate chips, and 1 teaspoon vanilla (which are missing from this photo, FYI!) then stir until smooth.
+Last step is to strain the filling through a fine mesh sieve set atop a bowl containing dark chocolate chips, semi-sweet chocolate chips, and vanilla extract then stir until smooth.
 That’s a wrap on the chocolate filling!

 Scoop the filling into the baked pie crust then smooth the top and let the tart sit at room temperature for 10 minutes.
 Finally, cover with saran wrap then refrigerate overnight.